Submitter FAQ

 What does "Open Access" mean for my work in SCW?

-Open Access means your work is free to read online and—depending on the license—may be reused for lawful purposes.
-OA is different from simply being free to read; OA usually allows copying and sharing that traditional copyright alone might restrict.
-Learn more at the BOAI.
+Open Access means your work is free to read online and — depending on the license — may be reused for lawful purposes.
+OA goes beyond simply being free to read; it usually allows copying and sharing that traditional copyright alone might restrict.
+Learn more at the Budapest Open Access Initiative.

 How do I keep my rights as an author?

 By default you own your copyright unless a signed agreement says otherwise.
 Some publisher contracts ask you to transfer copyright or grant exclusive rights.
-You can often keep more rights by negotiating terms or adding an author addendum (see SPARC Author Rights).
-If you’re unsure, we’ll help you review the agreement.
+You can often keep more rights by negotiating terms or adding an author addendum — see SPARC Author Rights for tools and guidance.
+If you're unsure, we'll help you review the agreement.

 My working paper was later published in a journal.
 Can it stay in the repository?

-Often yes—many journals permit prior working papers, especially if the published article is substantially revised.
+Often yes — many journals permit prior working papers, especially if the published article is substantially revised.
 Check your author agreement for any restrictions.
-If it can remain, we recommend adding a citation and link to the published version on the working paper’s first page and in the record.
-We can help you update the citation.
+If it can remain, we recommend adding a citation and link to the published version on the working paper's first page.
+We can help you update the record.

 Access & Visibility